yanngit/gofr/README.md

 Default admin user is `zitadel-admin@zitadel.localhost` and password is `Password1!` that you will change on first login.
 ### Configure zitadel
 Login to the console and create a new project.
 Tick `Assert Roles on Authentication` on your project config to get roles in context and create an admin role that you can set to admin users.
+The role is created in `Roles` menu and adding this role to users is done in `Authorizations` menu.
 Only `admin` role is handled for now, with a boolean set in context.
 We're going to create two applications inside it.
 #### Client side
 Client side application is responsible to get request token and refresh token.
 Create a web application